Message Passing Interface: Julia

 There is a Julia language wrapper for MPI.

 MATLAB

 There are a few academic implementations of MPI using MATLAB.
 MATLAB has its own parallel extension library implemented using MPI and PVM.

 OCaml

 The OCamlMPI Module implements a large subset of MPI functions and is in active use in scientific computing.
 An 11,000-line OCaml program was "MPI-ified" using the module, with an additional 500 lines of code and slight restructuring and ran with excellent results on up to 170 nodes in a supercomputer.

 PARI/GP

 PARI/GP can be built to use MPI as its multi-thread engine, allowing to run parallel PARI and GP programs on MPI clusters unmodified.

 Python

-MPI implementations in Python include: pyMPI, mpi4py, pypar, MYMPI, and the MPI submodule in ScientificPython. pyMPI is notable because it is a variant python interpreter, while pypar, MYMPI, and ScientificPython's module are import modules.
-They make it the coder's job to decide where the call to MPI_Init belongs.
+Actively maintained MPI wrappers for Python include: mpi4py, numba-mpi and numba-jax.

-In 2006 the Boost C++ Libraries acquired Boost:MPI which included the MPI Python Bindings.
-This is of particular help for mixing C++ and Python.
-Boost:MPI's Python bindings still have unfixed packaging bugs in CentOS.
+Discontinued developments include: pyMPI, pypar, MYMPI and the MPI submodule in ScientificPython.

 R

 R bindings of MPI include Rmpi and pbdMPI, where Rmpi focuses on manager-workers parallelism while pbdMPI focuses on SPMD parallelism.
 Both implementations fully support Open MPI or MPICH2.